Thpwg/AGI-SCI-index/README.md

 This index is based on my experiences as a Sierra games-loving translator,<br>
 but also on the games referenced by AGI Programmers Wiki, SCI Programmers Wiki,<br>
-ScummVM detection tables, Sluicebox's sci-scripts and SCIprogramming specialists.<br>
+ScummVM detection tables, Sluicebox's sci-scripts and SCIprogramming specialists.

 I'd like to take this opportunity to say a friendly hello to Chris Benshoof,<br>
 aka Sluicebox, the Professor Hubert J. Farnsworth of SCI!